kaashif/blog/_src/about.md

   Qt program for managing notes on customizing *nix systems.

 * [quenya-verb](https://github.com/kaashif/quenya-verb): Haskell
-  program (and web app) that conjugates verbs in the Tolkien's constructed language Quenya (an Elvish language).
+  program (and web app) that conjugates verbs in Tolkien's constructed language Quenya (an Elvish language).

 * [muon](https://github.com/kaashif/muon): Haskell static site
   generator I used to use to build this site (I now use frog, see